ownlytics/mcptix/test-coverage-plan.md

 - Test the close() method for proper shutdown
 - Test error handling scenarios

-### 1.3. src/mcp/tools.ts
+### 1.3. src/mcp/tools.ts (✅ 100% Line Coverage, 96.87% Branch Coverage)

-This file likely contains tool definitions for the MCP server.
+This file contains tool definitions for the MCP server.

-**Testing Strategy:**

-- Test each tool function individually
-- Mock any external dependencies
+**Implementation Status: COMPLETED**

+A comprehensive test suite has been implemented for this file with 30 test cases covering:

+- All tool handlers (list_tickets, get_ticket, create_ticket, update_ticket, delete_ticket, add_comment, search_tickets, get_stats)
-- Test both success and error paths
+- Success and error paths for each handler
-- Test input validation and edge cases
+- Input validation and edge cases
+- Error handling for unknown tools and unexpected errors

+The only uncovered branches are at lines 326 and 406, which are edge cases in the error handling logic.

 ### 1.4. src/mcp/resources.ts